4 New Effective Teaching Methods To WOW Your Students

-At the end of the post you’ll learn exactly what these 2 actions were, but I have to warn you: They’ll only work if you use these 4 quick effective teaching tips of a new method we discovered.
+At the end of this post, you’ll learn exactly what these 2 actions were, but I have to warn you: They’ll only work if you use these 4 quick and effective teaching tips of a new method we discovered.

 1. The Desire Method

-Here’s a quick start to use the Desire Method.
+Here’s a quick start to using the Desire Method.
 As you know, the absolute most important part of effective teaching is how you start.
 If you begin the wrong way, it’s near impossible to get your student’s attention back.
-Never start with a typical ‘Welcome’ or ‘Here’s what we’re going to learn today’ (classic ‘AAT’ Mistake).
+Never start with a typical ‘Welcome’ or ‘Here’s what we’re going to learn today’ (classic ‘AaT’ Mistake).
 Instead, begin your content with Headlines and with Hooks.

 2. Feel The Pain